 The p-value is also used to determine if a data distribution meets the normality assumptions.
 Generally, with an alpha risk of 0.05 this would mean the Confidence Level = 0.95 or 95%.

 If the p-value is greater than 0.05 then the data is assumed to meet normality assumptions.
-There is a single point of central positioning (mean ~ median ~ mode) and bell shaped distribution within the histogram.
-In the ANALYZE phase, a Six Sigma project managers would apply parametric tests.
+There is a single point of central positioning (mean ~ median ~ mode) and bell-shaped distribution within the histogram.
+In the ANALYZE phase, Six Sigma project managers would apply parametric tests.

 The data can still be assumed normal if there can be outliers when generating a Box Plot.
 Outliers do not automatically indicate a non-normal distribution.